|Value||Eligibility||Open date||Close date|

 b.
 Applicants must be enrolled in, or have applied for admission to a full time undergraduate or postgraduate degree at the University of Sydney in the fields of teaching, education or health.

 a.
 The Scholarship will be awarded on the basis of academic merit, and a personal statement to describe how your studies in the fields of teaching/education/and/or health would fulfil the aims of this scholarship which are to enhance the educational and health services available to Indigenous communities in remote, rural and regional areas.

-c.
-The Scholarship will be awarded by the Deputy Vice Chancellor (Education) on the recommendation of a committee consisting of Deputy Vice Chancellor (Indigenous Strategy and Services) and/or their nominated delegates.
+b.
+The Scholarship will be awarded by the Deputy Vice Chancellor (Education) on the recommendation of a committee consisting of Deputy Vice Chancellor (Indigenous Strategy and Services) or their nominated delegates.

 a.
-The Scholarship is valued at $6,000 and is tenable for one year of the recipient’s first year of undergraduate or postgraduate degree.
+The Scholarship is valued at $6,000 and is tenable for one year only.

 b.
 The payment will be made in two equal instalments after the census date of each semester.

 c.
 Deferral of the Scholarship is not permitted and it is not transferable to another university.
 Approval for the transfer from one degree to another must be sought from the Scholarships Office.

 d.
 The Scholarship will be offered subject to the availability of funds.